bhavyammisra/titanic-survival-prediction/README.md

 ## 📊 Dataset

-## Dataset

-## The dataset can be downloaded from Kaggle's Titanic competition.
+The dataset can be downloaded from Kaggle's Titanic competition.
 ---

 ## 🛠 Tech Stack